inzimambhatti/GMITS/Daily_Task_Report.md

 1) Code from haider reviewed and PR merged to main branch
 2) Small meeting with maam.
 3)Tsk list for haider is updated by seeing the figma UI
+ 4) UI of promotion booking history is changes tabs created as per maams instructiuons

 ### 1h 30m
 ### -------------------------------